Bandyboy03/data_146/Project1.md

 The logical operators &, ==, |, and ^ are used in conditional statements or functions that include two values/variables.

 &, the AND operator, returns true if both conditional statements are true.
-Example: If the country is Germany AND the year is 2007, return true
+Example: If the country is Germany & the year is 2007, return true

 ==, the Equals operator, returns true if two values/variables are the same.
 Example: If 5+5 == 10, return true

 |, the OR operator, returns true if one of the conditional statements is true.
-Example: If the country is US OR Canada, return true
+Example: If the country = 'US' | 'Canada', return true

 ^, the XOR operator, returns true if only one of the conditional statements is true.
 It is very similar to the OR operator, with the difference being that it returns false if both statements are true.
-Example: If the is a cat XOR a dog, return true.
+Example: If the is a cat ^ a dog, return true.
 (Returns false if there is a cat and a dog.)
 ### Question 7

 .loc and .iloc access a group of rows and columns.
 The difference between the two is that .loc always interprets the labels, whereas .iloc interprets the integer positions along the index.